Speech Pathology Degree

 What type of degree is required to become a speech pathologist?

-Most speech language pathologist jobs require a master’s degree.
-Typically students attend college for four years to obtain a bachelor’s degree in speech-language pathology or a major with a strong liberal arts focus.
-Following graduation from a bachelor’s degree program, one needs to enter a master’s degree program specific to speech-language pathology.
-Typically master’s programs are two years in length.
+Most speech language pathologist jobs require applicants to have earned a master’s degree.
+Typically, aspiring speech pathologists attend college for four years to obtain a bachelor’s degree in speech-language pathology or a major with a strong liberal arts focus.
+Following graduation from a bachelor’s degree program, students enter a master’s in speech-language pathology degree program.
+Master's programs are usually two years in length.

 Learn more about speech pathology license.